The Bicycle Trail

 There’s something so freeing about exploring the great outdoors, and something so invigorating about biking through nature, uninhibited by roads.
-But before you take to the slopes of your nearest mountain, or even set out on backwoods hiking trails, making sure you invest in the best mountain bike for your unique needs is crucial to ensuring your next trip goes off without a hitch.
+But before you take to the slopes of your nearest mountain, or even set out on backwoods hiking trails, making sure you invest in the right mountain bike for your unique needs (check out our review of the best mountain bikes under $1000 for examples) is crucial to ensuring your next trip goes off without a hitch.
 A good mountain bike is built to absorb some of the shocks that come with the rougher terrain, while still providing you consistent maneuverability, whether you’re descending a mountain bike trail or peddling along a back road.
 Mountain bikes come equipped with state-of-the-art gear options to let you go from the stress of the ascent to the speed of the ride down without straining your body.
 Another important thing to keep in mind is the specialty tread that mountain bike tires provide, allowing you to grip in even the rainiest of weather.
 Similarly to street bikes, mountain bikes are made to keep your body low to the frame of the bike, to help reduce any wind resistance.
 They are also usually made of durable, but lightweight materials to help absorb some of the shock without damaging the frame (or you)!

 When it comes time to invest in a new mountain bike, it’s best to keep in mind how often you will find yourself mountain biking.
 If you are looking for a bike that can transition from dirt road adventures to street travel, you may want to invest in a hybrid bike, which marries the mountain bike design with the sleekness of the street bike.
 However, if you want to take your cycling to the next level and explore the great unknown, investing in a high-quality mountain bike is worth every penny.
 Not only is it best to make sure that your mountain bike is the right design to perfectly fit your cycling routine, it’s important to invest in the right gear for mountain biking, from GPS units, emergency kits, hydration systems, and even camping gear for long treks cross country.
 One of the best things about mountain biking is you are no longer limited by the road, but that also means you need to be prepared just in case things go more off road than you expected.
 Bike pumps and patch kits are the mountain biker’s best friend, as well as bike chain lube, multitools, padded bike shorts, and of course, a high-quality helmet.